-This flight delay compensation landing page makes it very clear what they offer clients.
+This flight delay compensation law firm landing page makes it very clear what they offer clients.
 It's right in the headline.
 Claim Compass page also provides social proof and makes the value proposition clear.

-This landing page begins with an excellent headline that reassures visitors they are learning more about an attorney who specializes in impaired driving cases.
+This law firm landing page begins with an excellent headline that reassures visitors they are learning more about a lawyer who specializes in impaired driving cases.
 It is followed by reassuring text and a CTA button that highlights the offer of a free consultation.

-If visitors scroll further, they will see convincing data about Alan Pearse and his success as an attorney.
+If visitors scroll further, they will see convincing data about Alan Pearse and his success as a lawyer.
 The copy details how he is uniquely qualified to work on these cases, and the page ends with a video and client testimonials.

 “Get Your License Back."
 This powerful headline is an excellent opener.
 It makes it clear to visitors that this law firm will help them solve this pressing problem.
 The follow-up copy clarifies that they are able to have immediate roadside sanctions dismissed.